Cloud-Architekt/cloud-architekt.github.io/_posts/2023-03-20-abuse-detection-live-response-tier0.md

 ![Untitled]({{ site.url }}{{ site.baseurl }}/assets/images/2023-03-20-abuse-detection-live-response-tier0/LiveResponse17.png)

+_MachineAction events will be correlated with classification of "High Value Assets" which allows to filter for Tier0 assets_

 ### Timeline and hunting queries to get insights from live response commands

 Insights of the live response activities are visible in the timeline of the affected devices.
-You will also find a dedicated Action Type and entry with the name “Event of type [LiveResponseCommand] observed on device” in this view.
+You will also find a dedicated "Action Type" and entry with the name “Event of type [LiveResponseCommand] observed on device” in this view.

 ![Untitled]({{ site.url }}{{ site.baseurl }}/assets/images/2023-03-20-abuse-detection-live-response-tier0/LiveResponse18.png)